urluur/Kernel-Image-Processing/README.md

   - [x] There should be a default kernel supplied
   - [x] The implementation must adapt automatically to the hardware it is being ran on (Physical CPU's, Cores, Memory, etc..);
   - [x] The project must include a few sample images of different sizes.
-  - [ ] The user should be able to specify the kernel and its size
+  - [x] The user should be able to choose the kernel
+  - [ ] The user can set a custom kernel with a GUI